ICTU/quality-time/docs/src/usage.md

 ```{index} Gravatar
 ```

 After hitting "Submit" you should be logged in.
 The menu bar shows your username.
-If you have a [Gravatar](https://en.gravatar.com/), it will be visible next to your username.
+If you have a [Gravatar](https://en.gravatar.com/), it will be displayed next to your username.

 ![Logged in screenshot](screenshots/menubar_logged_in.png)